Naezr/ShyFox/README.md

 If you don't like the wallpaper on the new tab, you can change it to your own.
 Just rename your picture to `wallpaper.png` and put in into `chrome` folder.
 There's also `wallpaper-alt.png` - same picture, but in the daytime.

+You can found my Sidebery config in `sidebery` folder.
+You can import it to get the same experience I had.
+Or if Sidebery is behaving strangely

 You can disable floating search bar.
 To do it go to the `userChrome.css` file and comment line that imports `shy-floating-search.css`.

 You can change browser accent color.
-To do it change value of `--shy-color` variable in `ShyFox/shy-variables.css`, `userContent.css` and in Sidebery style.
+To do it change value of `--shy-color` variable in `ShyFox/shy-variables.css`.

 ## Additional information